 A linear economy is a system that draws from the Earth’s limited resources to make products that are discarded after use and become obsolete.
 Most of those products, such as packaging, have a very short lifespan, they are seldom reused or given a second life, and often produce toxic waste.

-And in 2016, for example, 480 billion plastic bottles were sold.
-From those, only 7% were turned into new bottles.
+In 2016, for example, 480 billion plastic bottles were sold across the world.
+And from those, only 7% were turned into new bottles.

-This still very much dominant linear economic system has led to disastrous environmental consequences that urgently need to be addressed in order to avoid reaching a point of no return.
+This still very much dominant linear economic system has led to disastrous environmental consequences that urgently need to be addressed in order to avoid reaching a point of no return, plastic pollution in the ocean probably being the most prominent but in no terms the only one.
 Or as Ellen MacArthur says: "The linear 'Take-Make-Dispose' system is deeply flawed."